jackgisby/longitudinal_olink_proteomics/scripts/example_script.md

 # The Dataset

 A public version of the dataset is provided for replication of results and further investigation.
-We have split the primary (plasma) and validation (serum) into separate CSVs.
+We have split subcohort A (plasma) and subcohort B (serum) into separate CSVs.
 The NPX (protein expression) level data contains a row for each data point whilst the sample level data contains phenotypic data and clinical measurements; the `serum_samples` dataframe has less columns than the `plasma_samples` dataframe as it does not contain contemporaneous sample data.

-Note that for the models we generated exact age was used, however we have only provided binned age in the public dataset.
+Note that for the models in the paper, we used the exact age and included more granular ethnicity groupings.
+However, we have only provided binned age and simplified ethnicity groupings in the public dataset.
 Therefore, exact results may differ slightly depending on the analysis.

 ``` r
 # load protein expression data